 F) Where we store or use your data

-We may store data collected by the website manually or electronically.
-The data is stored on our secure servers and/or in our premises.
+IUCC may store the data collected by the site manually or electronically.
+The data is stored on secure servers with a provider that hosts IUCC’s website site.

 G) Third party websites